Thank you to all the Teachers who are Making School the Experience it Truly Should be

 - Make a point of getting to know your students.

-- Look for opportunities to make your students aware the power of a growth mindset.
+- Look for opportunities to make your students aware of the power of a growth mindset.

 - Give students opportunities to make choices regarding some homework activities (selecting from a range of options for example).